wolfrieder/http-response-classifier/ARTIFACT-EVALUATION.md

 execution.
 It does not contain any malware samples or something similar.
 The datasets were collected by T.EX in an automated fashion, i.e., data from a real user was not collected.

+The  currently potential known security risks are the ones reported by the Dependabot from our GitHub repository.
+These could be fixed by updating to newer versions of certain packages.
+Potential risks pertain to:
+- setuptools (vulnerable to Command Injection via package URL and vulnerable to Regular Expression Denial of Service (ReDoS))
+- scikit-learn (sensitive data leakage vulnerability) -> for TF-IDF, not used here
+- black (vulnerable to Regular Expression Denial of Service (ReDoS))

 ## Basic Requirements (Only for Functional and Reproduced badges)